Atlassian Confluence Integration

 Then run directly:

-mcp-atlassian-confluence confluence-list-spaces
+mcp-atlassian-confluence ls-spaces

 Discover More CLI Options